A BRIEF HISTORY OF ENGLAND IN THE 16TH CENTURY

 The rebellions led to the fall of Somerset.
-He was replaced by the ruthless John Dudley, Earl of Warwick (Later Duke of Northumberland).
-The unfortunate Somerset was sent to the tower and in January 1552 he was executed on a trumped up charge of treason.
+He was replaced by the ruthless John Dudley, Earl of Warwick (later Duke of Northumberland).
+The unfortunate Somerset was sent to the tower and in January 1552 he was executed on a trumped-up charge of treason.
 In 1552 a second prayer book was issued.
-This one was much more extreme than the first.
+This one was more radical than the first.

 Tudor House Museum in Southampton

 Elizabeth I was crowned in January 1559.
 She restored Protestantism to England.
 The Act of Supremacy was restored in April 1559 and further Acts replaced Catholic practices.
 All but one of the English bishops refused to take the Oath of Supremacy (recognizing Elizabeth as head of the Church of England) and were removed from their posts.
 About one-third of the parish clergy were also removed.
 However, most of the population accepted the religious settlement.
 People could be fined for not attending church.
 Nevertheless, some Catholics continued to practice their religion in secret.